 - 1 cup shredded vegan cheddar cheese

 - 8 tablespoon vegan butter cubed and chilled

-- ¾ cup unsweetened plant-based milk + 1 tbsp lemon juice
+- ¾ cup unsweetened plant-based milk + 1 tablespoon lemon juice

 - Preheat oven to 400°F (204°C)

-- Cube the 8 tbsp of butter and put in the freezer while you prep the flour mixture.
+- Cube the 8 tablespoon of butter and put in the freezer while you prep the flour mixture.

-- In a measuring cup, whisk the ¾ cup of unsweetened plant-based milk with the 1 tbsp of lemon juice and set aside.
+- In a measuring cup, whisk the ¾ cup of unsweetened plant-based milk with the 1 tablespoon of lemon juice and set aside.
 It will separate and lightly curdle; this is what you want it to do.

-- In a large mixing bowl, whisk the 2 cups of flour, 1 tbsp baking powder, ¼ tsp salt, black pepper to taste, and the minced garlic, until fully combined.
+- In a large mixing bowl, whisk the 2 cups of flour, 1 tablespoon baking powder, ¼ teaspoon salt, black pepper to taste, and the minced garlic, until fully combined.